As we remain vigilant about food safety during COVID-19, we are NOT accepting food

 Yes, but we are adjusting our sourcing and distribution practices to keep food flowing throughout our hunger-relief partner network to ensure that nutritious food reaches communities that need it most.
 The health and safety of our community is our top priority.
 We are in the process of evaluating our volunteer and staffing needs to meet the needs of local food assistance sites.
 We expect to adjust to the changes, as needed.

 Yes, Placer Food Bank is still accepting volunteers.
 We rely heavily on individuals and volunteer groups to help us in our warehouse and at food distribution sites.
 Please inquire about individual or group volunteer shifts by going to firstname.lastname@example.org.
-Currently we are accepting volunteers ages 18-64 and those who are not facing a high risk to contract Coronavirus.
+We are allowing volunteers over the age of 18 and under the age of 64, who are deemed healthy and at low risk.
 We are not accepting any volunteers under the age of 18 at this time.
-We carefully vetting all volunteers before they enter the warehouse.
+We are carefully vetting all volunteers before they enter the warehouse or help during our drive-through Farmer’s Market distribution sites through temperature checks.
+If any volunteer has a fever, or is experiencing upper respiratory symptoms, we will not allow them to volunteer until they are symptom free.

 No, Placer Food Bank is not closing any of our food distribution sites due at this time.
 With the fluid situation we’re in, this could be subject to change.

 At this time, we are not in need of food donations from individuals until further notice.
-In light of the situation with the Coronavirus, we are being vigilant about food safety and have halted food drives.
+In light of the situation with COVID-19, we are ever-more vigilant about food safety and have halted food drives.
 Therefore, we are working, as we do daily, with our retail partners to receive and distribute perishable and non-perishable foods safely and efficiently.

-Placer Food Bank distributes food to more than 90,000 individuals a month in El Dorado, Nevada, and Placer counties.
-We do this in partnership with more than 70 nonprofit agency partners ranging from food pantries to soup kitchens.
-At this time, Placer Food Bank does not anticipate adding special distributions due to the Coronavirus.
+The Placer Food Bank distributes food to more than 90,000 individuals a month in El Dorado, Nevada, and Placer counties.
+We do this in partnership with more than 60 nonprofit agency partners ranging from food pantries to soup kitchens.
 If you or someone you know is in need of food assistance, please visit placerfoodbank.org, click on “Get Food Assistance” for a list of available agency distributions throughout El Dorado, Nevada, and Placer Counties.

 About Placer Food Bank